-167. It has been asked whether the DSAs can be used to fund extra curricular activities and participation in Freshers' week.
-The Regulations allow for the DSAs to be used for additional expenditure which the LA/SFW is satisfied the student is obliged to incur in connection with their attendance on (or their undertaking) a designated course.
-This would not allow the DSAs to be used to support a student when participating in Freshers' week or other extra curricular activities where there is no link with the course of study.
-However, if it could be demonstrated that the extra curricular activity is a course requirement, we can see no statutory bar to paying a DSA to allow the student to participate in that activity.
-Examples might be a music student participating in a choral society, or a drama student involved in a drama group.
-It is recommended that the DSAs can be used to provide support for students during induction meetings they might have with their course) as this is course-related.
+149. The Regulations allow for DSAs to be used for additional expenditure on extracurricular activities which SFW is satisfied the student is obliged to incur in connection with their attendance on (or their undertaking) a designated course.
+This would not allow DSAs to be used to support a student when participating in Freshers' week or other extracurricular activities where there is no link with the course of study.
+If it could be demonstrated that the extra-curricular activity is a course requirement, there is no statutory bar to paying a DSA to allow the student to participate in that activity.
+It is recommended that DSAs can be used to provide support for students during induction meetings they might have with their course tutors during Freshers' week (as well as during other parts of their course) as this is course-related.
+It should be noted that course related costs which all students on the course are required to incur are not covered by DSAs, for example items required by all students to attend a field trip such as waterproof clothing would fall outside the scope of DSAs.
+It is expected that any reasonable adjustments which could have been anticipated when planning a field trip should be met by the provider.